 verse is the same no matter which one you think is the most likely

 prince.
 The people of the prince are the armies under Nero or Vespasian's command.

 "And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation [grain offering] to cease, and for the over spreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate."
 [KJV].

-The verse is confusing because it talks about "he".
-If we are going to understand this verse we have to know to whom "he" is referring.
-In verse 26 there are 2 "hes" - the Messiah and the prince.
+This verse is confusing because it talks about "he."
+If we are going to understand this verse, we have to know to whom "he" is referring.
+In verse 26, there are 2 "he's" - the Messiah and the prince.
 Which one does the "he" of verse 27 talk about?

-Those who place the prince in the future [which I hope I have shown is incorrect], automatically assume "he" refers to the prince.
-However, since we have established the time fame of these verse around AD30 [crucifixion] to AD70 [destruction of Jerusalem] we have to ask two leading questions: In this time frame, who made a covenant? and Who caused the sacrifice and the grain offering to stop in the middle of the week?
+Those who place the prince in the future [which I hope I have shown is incorrect] automatically assume "he" refers to the prince.
+However, since we have established the time fame of these verses around AD30 [crucifixion] to AD70 [destruction of Jerusalem], we have to ask two leading questions: In this time frame, who made a covenant?
+And Who caused the sacrifice and the grain offering to stop in the middle of the week?

 "And for this reason He [Jesus] is the mediator of a new covenant...we have confidence to enter the holy place by the blood of Jesus, by a new and living way which He inaugurated for us through the veil, that is, His flesh" [Heb.
 9:15; 10:19-20, NAS].

 So Jesus did cause the sacrifice and the grain offering to stop.
-After He had paid the full price for sin, they were not needed any more.
-The Jews may have kept offering the sacrifices until AD70, but as far as God was concerned they were useless.
-They stopped having purpose when Christ rose from the dead.
+After He had paid the full price for sin, they were no longer needed.
+The Jews may have kept offering the sacrifices until AD70, but as far as God was concerned, they were useless.
+They stopped having a purpose when Christ rose from the dead.